Federated Malay States: The sultans and first durbar

-In 1897 the first Durbar was convened in the royal town of Kuala Kangsar, Perak as the platform for discussions for the four Rulers.
+In 1897 the first durbar was convened in the royal town of Kuala Kangsar, Perak as the platform for discussions for the four rulers.
 This formed the basis for the Conference of Rulers that was created later on under Article 38 of the Malaysian Constitution on 27 August 1957.

 Flag and emblem of the Federation

 Flag

-The Federated Malay States had a flag of its own until its dissolution in 1946.
-The flag consisted of four different-coloured stripes, from top to bottom: white, red, yellow and black.
+The flag of the Federated Malay States consisted of four different-coloured stripes, from top to bottom: white, red, yellow and black.
 Different combinations of these colours represent the four states that formed the FMS — red, black and yellow are for Negeri Sembilan; black and white for Pahang; black, white and yellow for Perak; and red and yellow for Selangor.
-The same design concept is used in Malaysian national emblem.
+The same design concept is used in Malaysia's national emblem.
 In the middle is an oblong circle with a Malayan tiger in it.

 The National History Museum located near the Dataran Merdeka in Kuala Lumpur, Malaysia has a replica of the federation's flag.

 Coat of arms

 The coat of arms of the Federated Malay States featured a shield guarded by two tigers.
 On the top of the shield is the crown (known as Eastern Crown in English heraldry), symbolising the federation of monarchies under the protection of the United Kingdom.
-A banner with the phrase "Dipelihara Allah" (Under God's (Allah) Protection) written in Jawi is located underneath the shield.
+A banner with the phrase "Dipelihara Allah" (Under God's Protection) written in Jawi is located underneath the shield.

 The combinations of the four colours of the shield represents the colours of the flags of the states of the FMS in the same way the stripes of the FMS flag do.